Skip to main content

 Run Program

-2. Enter the full path to the executable file on the agent machine.
-This field permits up to 4000 characters
+2. Enter the full command in the Command Line field.
+This field permits up to 4000 characters.

-1. Enter the full path and file name of the program in the UNIX Start Image.
-This field permits up to 4000 characters
+1. Enter the full path and file name of the program in the Start Image field.
+This field permits up to 4000 characters.

-2. Enter any required command-line parameters.
-This field permits up to 4000 characters
+2. Enter any required command-line parameters in the Parameters field.
+This field permits up to 4000 characters.

 note

-OpCon concatenates the Start Image and Parameters and inserts a space between them before sending the job to the UNIX LSAM.
+OpCon concatenates the Start Image and Parameters values, inserting a space between them, before sending the job to the Unix agent.

-1. Enter the NICE Value to adjust job priority.
+1. Enter a NICE Value to adjust job priority.
 Valid values range from -20 to 20, defaulting to 0.
-Lower values mean higher priority; negative numbers raise priority and positive numbers lower it
+Lower (more negative) values give the job higher priority; higher (more positive) values give it lower priority.

 note

-Remove parsing criteria by selecting the Delete button at the end of the row.
+To remove a parsing rule, select the Delete button at the end of the row.

 2. Use the Fail on Core Dump switch to configure how the agent reports job status based on core file creation:

-• Enabled + core dump produced: job returns a failed exit code
+• Enabled and a core dump is produced: the job returns a failed exit code.

-• Enabled + no core dump produced: job succeeds (assuming other exit code processing passes)
+• Enabled and no core dump is produced: the job succeeds, assuming other exit code criteria pass.

 note